 Communication and the Arts Bachelor's Degree Program Concentration

-Through the Marist College Communication and the Arts Bachelor's degree program, undergraduate students enrolled in our school will develop an understanding and application of the essential communication, oral, and written skills necessary for success in today's career field.
-The Communication and the Arts degree concentration provides a foundation for careers requiring strong communication skills.
-Students within the Communication Arts major will be provided with the necessary knowledge to excel as professional communicators and media artists in a complex communication driven society.
+Through the Marist College Liberal Studies Communication and the Arts Bachelor's degree program, undergraduate students enrolled this school of study will develop an understanding and application of the essential communication, oral, and written skills necessary for success in today's career field.
+The Liberal Studies Communication and the Arts degree concentration will provide a foundation for careers requiring strong communication skills.
+Bachelor’s degree students within the Communication Arts major will be provided with the necessary knowledge to excel as professional communicators and media artists in a complex communication driven society.

-During the Communication and the Arts course curriculum, students will benefit from an emphasis on speaking and writing skills, developing media literacy, critical thinking and problem solving.
-If you're interested in a career in public relations, advertising, or communication, the Communication and the Arts program can help students develop an understanding of communication theory and how to translate this to practice.
+During the Liberal Studies Bachelor’s degree Communication and the Arts course curriculum, undergraduate students will benefit from an emphasis on speaking and writing skills, developing media literacy, critical thinking and problem solving.
+If you're interested in a career in public relations, advertising, or communication, the Communication and the Arts Bachelor’s degree program can help students develop an understanding of communication theory and how to translate this to practice.

 Communication and Art's Degree Professions

 Online and On-campus Communication and the Arts Courses

 - Intercultural Communication - A Communication and the Arts course focusing on the importance of culture in everyday lives, as well as the ways in which culture relates to and effects the process of communication.